-found her feet in some of Toronto’s finest musical circles.
-She has toured Canada and the United States multiple times with her own band, and Bruce Peninsula, and has lent her voice to recordings by Bellewoods, Andy Maize and Josh Finlayson, Entire Cities, Isla Craig, and electronic producer Rene LaVice.
-She has brought independent music into her home community on Toronto Island through her annual spring concerts at St. Andrew-by-the-Lake Church, her bonfire shows, and the popular summer music series she curates at the Island Cafe.
+Throughout her recordings, Ivy’s lyrics are quirky and personal, but have a universal quality that stays true to her love of classic song-craft – inspired equally by Neil Young, Lauryn Hill, and British folk singer Shirley Collins.
+She has toured extensively with her own band, and gospel-rock-revellers Bruce Peninsula, and has lent her voice to recordings by Isla Craig, Skydiggers, electronic producer Rene LaVice and also collaborates with cellist-singer Anne Bourne.
+She has brought independent music into her home community on Toronto Island through concerts at St. Andrew-by-the-Lake Church, her bonfire shows, and the popular summer music series she curated at the Island Cafe from 2011-2013.
 Ivy has been able to channel her love of traditional folk ballads, work songs, and sacred music into kith&kin, the vocal trio she shares with her sister Martha, and their mother, author Kathleen McDonnell, who pack Toronto’s Music Gallery for their annual holiday show.
 Ivy also moonlights as a squaredance caller.